Everest Three Passes Trek - 19 Days

 Accommodation: Hotel

-• Day 2: City Excursion and Trek Preparation
+• Day 2: Kathmandu Sightseeing and Trek Preparation

 Your journey to the Himalayasbegins with a leisurely day at the capital city, preparing for your journey as well as touring some of the UNESCO world heritage sites in Kathmandu.
 The company will gather all the required permits for the travels in the due course.
 The Kathmandu city tour begins with a visit to the ancient Hindu heritage of Pashupatinath.
 Holy ground for people throughout the nation, many consider the temple to be the Guardian Deity of the nation.
 For the cultural side of the city, we make our way to the stunning Kathmandu Durbar Square where each building depicts an ancient style of architecture reflecting the culture and way of life of a bygone era.
 Meanwhile, you can shop for any last-minute items that you would require for the trek.
 Overnight at the hotel in Kathmandu.